 Research additional topics

 What is your learning style?
 I guess more accurately, what can you use for motivation or ideas?
 I have been able to pull ideas out of a lot of different places.
-In the beginning as I was learning how to start prepping, I frequented numerous prepping websites and we have a great list of prepper sites on our resources page.
-Another great resource is Prepper Website who is almost a Drudge Report of prepping and survival topics.
-Survival Blog was another site that taught me a lot and led me to other sites where I learned a lot of prepping skills in the beginning.
+At the beginning as I was learning how to start prepping, I frequented numerous prepping websites and we have a great list of prepper sites on our resources page.
+Let me know if you’re interested.

 Once you have the basics under control, there are tons of other areas where you can specialize for lack of a better word.
 The pages of the Final Prepper are filled with information around various threats, methods and strategies and all the pages are searchable and downloadable.
 You can learn about how to pack your bug out bags, vehicle survival kits and even prepper gear reviews.
 If you have any questions, just comment in the articles and I am sure someone will help you out with ideas and share their experience.
 Good luck on your journey and keep listening to that inner voice.